Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Athena.md

 calculated side of the pantheon.
 Do not confuse her restraint for excess patience: Athena can and will dominate a battlefield given the proper reason to fight

-Children of Athena play a mixed role of tank who stacks block bonuses to deal
+Children of Athena play a mixed role of fighter who stacks block bonuses to deal massive damage and soak up attacks, and a tactician that gives their team incredible bonuses if they are organized.

 ***Boons***: